 - c.
-Add 5.6 μl of Block Mix to each tube containing the library. - d.
-Completely dry the amplified indexed library and Block Mix using a vacuum concentrator at $\leq 45^{\circ}$ C. - e.
+Add 5.6 μl of Block Mix to each tube containing the library pool of 4 samples. - d.
+Completely dry the amplified indexed library and Block Mix using a vacuum concentrator at ≤ 45°C. (Depending on the total volume this should take between 30-60 minutes). - e.
 Add 9 μl of nuclease-free water into the tube to resuspend the completely dried sample-blocker mix.
 Pipet up and down 5-10 times to carefully mix and spin down briefly.

-Note: If needed, transfer the entire Block Mix DNA library (9 μl) into a new 8 strip PCR tube (or 96-well PCR plate), seal and spin down briefly.
+Note: If needed, transfer the entire Block Mix DNA library (9 μ l) into a new 8 strip PCR tube (or 96-well PCR plate), seal and spin down briefly.